 - C. bodinieri

 Purple beautyberry shrubs grow up to 4 feet tall, with a slightly greater spread.
 The arching branches bear pinkish to light purple flowers in summer, which mature into their signature light purple berries in autumn.
-But other types produce white berries, such as:
+Some types beautyberry produce white berries, such as:

 - C. dichotoma 'Albifructus'